qSergio/Topology-Data/README.md

-# Topology for Data Analysis
+# Topology for Data Analysis using R
 ============================

 An example of an application of topological ideas in data analysis.
 We use R package *"TDA"* to study a car-accidents dataset.